Sebaceous Glands and Your Skin: Everything You Need to Know

 - Skincare tip for sebaceous gland care

-- Shop for the best skincare at Olivida
+- Shop the best Skincare at Olivida

 - Professional salon brands at Olivida

-Sebaceous glands ('sebum' or 'sebaceous gland') are a term we encounter frequently in the skincare world.
-This is because they are often associated with the development of pimples and blackheads.
-But what exactly are these sebaceous glands?
+Sebaceous glands ('sebum' or 'sebaceous gland') is a term we often come across in the skincare world.This is because they are often associated with the development of pimples and blackheads.
+But what exactly is the deal with these sebaceous glands?

 Introduction to sebaceous glands